thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Project_Description.md

 There might be other internal customers as well, such as the accounting department.
 Any stakeholder who needs some functionality from the software product counts as a customer.

+### What are all the internal teams or people that are involved in a product release, from start to finish?

+Include the project and product managers, the developers, the operations team, sales, marketing: any team that influences the process or outcome.

-#### What is the current flow of software development and delivery in your team?
+### What is the current flow of software development and delivery in your team?
 List the main steps and whether they are manual or automated.

 Steps might include: